Skip to content

 The BSR mode includes only eight bits of port C, which can be set or reset by writing the suitable control word in the control register.
 In BSR mode, the D7 bit of the control word is at logic 0, and it does not affect the previously transmitted control word with bit D7 = 1; this indicates that input/output operations of ports A and B are not altered by a BSR control word.

 BSR Control Word: BSR control word sets or resets one bit at a time of port C. When written in the control register.
-The control word format for this mode is shown in the figure below.
+The control word format for this mode is shown in Figure 6.

 BSR control word format in 8255